bluegrass and country music artist

 In 2022, Inaba gave a lecture about “the History of American Popular Music” as a guest speaker at Ryukoku University of Kyoto, Japan.

-Inaba produced a new “Live” compilation album of the Bluegrass Ramble which will be released at the Bluegrass Ramble 200th show in October 2022.
+Inaba produced a new “Live” compilation album of the Bluegrass Ramble which was released at the Bluegrass Ramble 200th show in October 2022.

 Selected Discography of Kazuhiro Inaba